erinrkahn/final_project/README.md

 - **Current Accuracy Score**
   - The model's current accuracy score is **79.19%** and its loss is **0.4720**.
   - This accuracy score was the highest accuracy score that we could achieve from the model without overfitting the model.
-  - Since the accuracy score is relatively high, it can be concluded that this model is very good at determining whether a wildfire in California is a major incident or not, and thus can help in determining which counties, and more specifically, which areas within counties will need more resources to fight wildfires in preparation for wildfire season.
+  - Since the accuracy score is relatively high, it can be concluded that this model is good at determining whether a wildfire in California is a major incident or not, and thus can help in determining which counties, and more specifically, which areas within counties will need more resources to fight wildfires in preparation for wildfire season.

 ---